Introduction

 Motivations that drive customers to write reviews

-- Positive delight with product performance or a standout feature.
+- Positive delight with product performance.

 Barriers that keep customers silent

-- Privacy concerns or fear of negative exposure.
+- Privacy concerns: Fear of exposure.

 The role of authenticity and negative reviews